 In 2011, during a trip back to India, I decided to take up art more seriously.
 I have been reading and thinking a lot about how, in the recent years, science, philosophy, and art are coming together.
 I wanted to express my understanding of these fundamental changes through my art.
 This time I did not want to restrict myself to just painting, but rather take advantage of my training in electronic technology, my programming skills, my understanding of the digital world, and my painting skills to tell the complex story more effectively.

-I am fortunate to have a privileged seat while watching this profound and spectacular shift in human culture.
+I am fortunate to have a privileged seat while watching many profound and spectacular shifts in human culture.
 I can enjoy an insiders view of the scientific and technological changes, and hopefully have the ability to capture the essence of it through art.
+However, lately most of my work has become more personal, dealing with the universality of human existence.
 The result is a growing body of work that I created since July of 2011.
 I hope you enjoy them just as much as I am enjoying making them.

 studio: Hyde Park Art Center, 5020 S Cornell Avenue, Studio #7, Chicago, IL 60615